clementfarabet/lua---nnx/README.md

 ## Library Documentation ##
 This section includes documentation for the following objects:
  * [SoftMaxTree](#nnx.SoftMaxTree) : a hierarchical log-softmax Module;
- * [TreeNLLCriterion](#nnx.TreeNLLCriterion) : a Negative log-likelihodd Criterion for the SoftMaxTree;
+ * [TreeNLLCriterion](#nnx.TreeNLLCriterion) : a negative log-likelihood Criterion for the SoftMaxTree;

 <a name='nnx.SoftMaxTree'/>
 ### SoftMaxTree ###
 A hierarchy of parameterized log-softmaxes.
 Used for computing the likelihood of a leaf class.
-This Module should be used with the [TreeNLLCriterion](#nnx.TreeNLLCriterion).
+This Module should be used in conjunction with the [TreeNLLCriterion](#nnx.TreeNLLCriterion).
-Requires a Tensor mapping one `parent_id` to many `child_id`.
-Greatly accelerates learning and testing for language models with large vocabularies.
+Using this for large vocabularies (100,000 and more) greatly accelerates training and evaluation of neural network language models (NNLM).
 A vocabulary hierarchy is provided via the [dp](https://github.com/nicholas-leonard/dp/blob/master/README.md) package's [BillionWords](https://github.com/nicholas-leonard/dp/blob/master/doc/data.md#dp.BillionWords) [DataSource](https://github.com/nicholas-leonard/dp/blob/master/doc/data.md#dp.DataSource).

-Computes the log of a product of softmaxes in a path.
+The constructor takes 2 mandatory and 4 optional arguments :
+ * `inputSize` : the number of units in the input embedding representation;
+ * `hierarchy` : a Tensor mapping one `parent_id` to many `child_id` (a tree);
+ * `rootId` : a number identifying the root node in the hierarchy.
+Defaults to `-1`;
+ * `accUpdate` : when the intent is to use `backwardUpdate` or `accUpdateGradParameters`, set this to true to save memory.
+Defaults to false;
+ * `static` : when true (the defualt), returns parameters with keys that don't change from batch to batch;
+ * `verbose` : prints some additional information concerning the hierarchy during construction.

-Returns an output tensor of size 1D.
+Method `forward` returns an `output` Tensor of size 1D.

 <a name='nnx.TreeNLLCriterion''/>
 ### TreeNLLCriterion ###
-Measures the Negative Log Likelihood (NLL) for [SoftMaxTrees](#nnx.SoftMaxTree).
+Measures the Negative log-likelihood (NLL) for [SoftMaxTrees](#nnx.SoftMaxTree).
 Used for maximizing the likelihood of SoftMaxTree outputs.
 The SoftMaxTree Module outputs a column Tensor representing the log likelihood of each target in the batch.
 Thus SoftMaxTree requires the targets.